Animal rights groups fight gas chambers in shelters

 *DECATUR ANIMAL SERVICES - NOT USED

-*ETOWAH COUNTY ANIMAL SHELTER - YES
+*ETOWAH COUNTY ANIMAL SHELTER -

 (This facility states that "this a new shelter and they have never used a gas chamber, and employ injection method.")